-Pension Trust Fund - TMRS, as an employer, participates as one of the 887 plans in the statewide agent multiple-employer plan administered by the System, providing pension benefits for all of its eligible employees.
+Pension Trust Fund - TMRS, as an employer, participates as one of the 888 plans in the statewide agent multiple-employer plan administered by the System, providing pension benefits for all of its eligible employees.
 The plan provisions that have been adopted by the TMRS Board of Trustees are within the options available in the TMRS Act.
 Employees can retire at age 60 and above with 5 or more years of service, or with 20 years of service regardless of age.
 The contribution rate for employees is 7% and the matching percentage for TMRS is 200%.
-TMRS, as an employer, has also adopted 100% Updated Service Credit (USC) on a repeating basis and Annuity Increases (AI) on a repeating basis, at 70% of the change in the CPI.
+TMRS, as an employer, has also adopted 100% Updated Service Credit (USC) on a repeating basis and annuity increases (Al) on a repeating basis, at 70% of the change in the CPI.
 Employees are vested after 5 years of service, but their accumulated deposits and interest must remain in the plan to receive any employer-financed benefits.
 At retirement, death, or disability, the benefit is calculated by converting the sum of the employee's personal account balance and the employer-financed monetary credits to a monthly annuity using annuity purchase rates prescribed by the TMRS Act.
-Members may choose to receive their retirement benefit in one of seven payment options.
+Members may also choose to receive a portion of their benefit in one of seven payment options.
 Members may also choose to receive a portion of their benefit as a PLSD (see section A of this note for a full description of the pension benefits).

-TMRS' Net Pension Liability (NPL) of \$6,245,186 at December 31, 2018 was measured as of the December 31, 2017 actuarial valuation and is reported as "accounts payable and other accrued liabilities" in the accompanying Statement of Fiduciary Net Position.
+TMRS' Net Pension Liability (NPL) of \$10,111,799 at December 31, 2019 was measured as of the December 31, 2018 actuarial valuation and is reported as "accounts payable and other accrued liabilities" in the accompanying Statement of Fiduciary Net Position.